spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization.md

 {% info_block infoBox "Info" %}

-Default Spryker setup supports Algolia personalization only with YVES frontend.
+Default Spryker setup supports Algolia personalization only for YVES frontend.
-If your plan is Algolia personalization usage in headless frontend or mobile application follow [this guide](#todo)
+If you plan to use Algolia personalization in headless frontend or mobile application follow [this guide](#todo).

 {% endinfo_block %}